As a disciple of Jesus Christ, our Lord and Savior, this is my testimony.

 Almost two years ago I lost my last job due to complications of diabetes.
 I floundered since then, trying to think of how I can serve God and others.
 My physical inabilities and the measurable loss of brain power made it almost impossible to commit to every way I considered.

 So then, now, here I am.
 Wow, I started a blog!
 By writing posts based on my life events and solutions to life’s difficulties taken from scripture, I found a way to serve the Lord and help others.
 (1 Corin 1:21) I hope you will find answers to your life issues in these humble posts and their scriptural references.
-If you have a particular life challenge and want to share it or want me to write about it citing scriptural solutions or if you would like me to just research scriptural solutions for you, please use the contact page.
+If you have a particular life challenge and want to share it or want me to write about it citing scriptural solutions or if you would like me to just research scriptural solutions for you, please use the comments section.
 All communications remain anonymous.

 Thank you for considering my blog.